SwiftThemes/EAA/readme.txt

 ### EAA's awesome features include &hellip;

-### Separate desktop/tablet AdSense ads and mobile AdSense ads.
+### Separate desktop/tablet AdSense ads injection and mobile AdSense ads injection.
 You can have different AdSense ad units for mobile, (tablets and desktops).
-With this feature, you can insert the high performing 336x300px or 728x90 ad units for desktops and tablets and use 300px wide mobile ads for mobiles.
+With this feature, you can insert the high performing 336x300px or 728x90 adsense units for desktops and tablets and insert 300px wide mobile AdSense Ads for mobiles.
 Though Google AdSense provides responsive ad units, their fill rate is not very good.

-### AdSense / Ads on homepage and archives
+### AdSense / Ads Injection on homepage and archives
 You can easily insert AdSense ads into the WordPress loop on home page and archives.
 Since AdSense has a limit on number ad units you can display on a page, you can easily set how many times to repeat.
 Key features here include

-* Start AdSense ads after a desired post number.
+* Insert AdSense ads after a desired post number.
-* Choose repeat frequency for the adsense ads.
+* Choose repeat frequency for the adsense ads injection.
 * Choose how many times AdSense ads should be displayed.

-### Ads on single page ( Posts and Pages )
+### Insert Ads on single page ( Posts and Pages )
 We have nine well thought out locations

-* Below title AdSense ad( Highly converting, but google search doesn't like ads above fold)
+* Below title AdSense ad injection( Highly converting, but google search doesn't like ads above fold)
-* After first paragraph AdSense / ad.
+* After first paragraph AdSense Injection / ad.
 (Highly converting, no issues with SEO)
-* After any 3 paragraphs of your choice AdSense / ad.
+* After any 3 paragraphs of your choice AdSense / ad injection.
 * After first image AdSense / ad.
 * After second image AdSense / ad.
 * Between post AdSense / ad.